 lcon Item Description 1 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 14.
+See "Using the keyboard" on page 13.
 2 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
-3 Ċ Power button Turns the computer on and off.